bugsnag-elixir/bugsnag-elixir/README.md

 **Default:** `nil`

-If you want a smart default for the `in_project`, you can set the `application` value.
+Sets the `application` name to generate a smart default for the `in_project` value.
 Set this to the name of your application with the following:

 ```elixir
 config :bugsnag, application: Mix.Project.config[:app]